Domaine Profile

 Winemaking

 The slight delay in ripeness between the Côte de Beaune and the Beaujolais allow the Lafarges to be fully present during harvest at both domaines for their first two vintages.
-The steep, gobelet-trained vineyards are hand-harvested and mostly de-stemmed, though there is up to 25% whole cluster in 2015.
-The couple prefers to stick to their traditional Burgundian vinification to ensure transparent terroir expression.
-Gentle extraction (with alternated punch-downs and pump-overs in 2014 and only pump-overs in 2015) and a relatively short élevage of 12 months in older barrels (228 or 350 liters) or foudres (30hl) is the rule of thumb for these Beaujolais Crus.
+The steep, gobelet-trained vineyards are hand-harvested and mostly de-stemmed, though there is up to 25% whole cluster.
+The family prefers to stick to their traditional Burgundian vinification to ensure transparent terroir expression.
+Gentle extraction with mostly pump-overs and a few punch-downs and a relatively short élevage of 12 to 15 months in used barrels (228 or 350 L) or foudres (30 hL) is the rule of thumb for these Beaujolais Crus.